EXL/keyd/pushkey/ReadMe.md

 pushkey
 =======

-A special utility for emulating pressing keypad buttons on Motorola MotoMAGX platform.
+A special utility for emulating pressing keypad buttons on Motorola MotoMAGX and MotoEZX platforms.

 ## Build for MotoMAGX device